adef145/ViperAndroid/README.md

     * `hideToolbar`.
 Hiding action bar.
     * `showBackButton`.
 Showing back button / home button.
     * `hideBackButton`.
 Hiding back button / home button.
-    * `restoreFragment(savedInstanceState: Bundle?)`.
-This function called after presenter decide for restore fragment because `hasFragment == true`.
-    * `createFragment(savedInstanceState: Bundle?)`.
-This function called after presenter decide for create fragment because `hasFragment == false`.
-    * `showFragment`.
-Show fragment with set `visible` the container.
-    * `hideFragment`.
-Hide fragment with set `gone` the container.

 * Presenter extends ViperContract.Presenter
     * `onCreate(extras: Bundle?, savedInstanceState: Bundle?)`.
 Called when presenter created.
-    * `onCreateFragment(hasFragment: Boolean, savedInstanceState: Bundle?)`.
-Called when activity start to create fragment.
-And the default presenter will check the activity has fragment or not.
-If has fragment presenter decide to `view?.restoreFragment(savedInstanceState)` and if not presenter decide to `view?.createFragment(savedInstanceState)`.
     * `onPostCreate`.
 Called when the activity called `onPostCreate`.
     * `onStart`.
 Called when the activity called `onStart`.
     * `onResume`.
 Called when the activity called `onResume`.